AcademySoftwareFoundation/OpenRV/docs/build_system/config_windows.md

 ### 3.3 Installation

 The carousel below shows how to install Python.
-The images refers to Python 3.11.X, but the only difference is the path. (`C:\Python310` instead of `C:\Python311`)
+The images refer to Python 3.11.X, but the only difference is the path. (`C:\Python310` instead of `C:\Python311`)

 ````{carousel}
 :show_controls: